 Dewi (49:10.342)

-that kind of things.
-It was immediately also for a company on the other side clear whether it would be a fit or not.
+It was immediately clear for the company on the other side whether it would be a fit or not.
 And we saved so much valuable time not continuing conversations with companies that said immediately, but that’s not how it works with us.
 Or no, that’s not how we want to collaborate.

 Anke Huiskes (51:33.102)

-Yeah, such a valid point, I guess, because often like after an acquisition you see that people leaving or like in the end it wasn’t, yeah, it’s not never really successful.
-But if you do it like so customized.
+Yeah, such a valid point, I guess, because often after an acquisition you see that people leave or in the end it never really successful.
+But if you do it like so customized…

 Johan van Mil (51:47.363)

-Strengthens your negotiation position, because they also have to sell them to you.
+… It strengthens your negotiation position, because they also have to sell them to you.
 I think it’s also better for the ultimate outcome.
-It’s a good good a really good suggestion what you do, David.
-Dewi. for that.
+It’s a really good suggestion Dewi.

 Dewi (51:58.278)